 7. You Have Unclaimed Property

-State governments are sitting on more than $41 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators.
+In 2016, CNBC reported that state governments were sitting on around $42 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators.
 Some of it might belong to you.

 8. You Haven’t Cashed in Savings Bonds